 - Uncomfortable cramps in the legs

-- Heavy, fatigued feelings in the legs by the end of the day
+- Heavy, tired feeling in the legs by the end of the day

-Symptoms usually are not present in the morning but increase as the day goes on.
+Symptoms usually are not present in the morning but increase as the day progresses.
 If left untreated, they can progress to skin changes.
-It’s important to recognize the often-subtle symptoms before skin changes and later progression to the ulcer (ulcer).
+It’s essential to recognize the often-subtle symptoms before skin changes and later progression to the ulcer (ulcer).

 Identifying when you have spider veins

-Typically, you can know that you have varicose veins by looking at them.
-These veins protrude above the skin’s surface (though they are still covered by skin), and they look like a tangle of rope.
-The area around the veins might be swollen, as well, or the veins may appear raised on their own.
+You can know that you have varicose veins by looking at them.
+These veins protrude above the skin’s surface (though they are still covered by skin) and look like a tangle of rope.
+The area around the veins might also be swollen, or the veins may appear raised on their own.

-These veins appear on the legs, and they can appear as low as the ankles and as high as the groin.
+These veins appear on the legs and can appear as low as the ankles and as high as the groin.
 However, they are usually found on the back of the calf or knee.
 They are next found most often on the inside of the thigh.

 Sometimes, these veins are painful, and sometimes they are just an aesthetic issue.
 For some people, varicose veins are painful enough to limit their mobility or impact their quality of life.
-Some symptoms can include restless legs, muscle cramps, itching skin, swelling of the ankles, a heavy feeling in the legs, and throbbing pain.
-Some people are not able to walk when these symptoms present, while others just can’t stand for long periods.
+Some symptoms include restless legs, muscle cramps, itching skin, swollen ankles, a heavy feeling in the legs, and throbbing pain.
+Some people cannot walk when these symptoms present, while others can’t stand for long periods.